wirepair/gcd/README.md

 }
 ```

-Create a new tab and start working with it
+Create a new tab and start working with it then close it.
 ```Go
 package main